malachispencer/boris-bikes-ms/README.md

 # Boris Bikes

 Program that emulates the infrastructure of the London Boris Bikes system.
+Makers week one afternoon challenge, providing a solid introduction into Object-Oriented Programming, test driven development and debugging.

 | Objects       | Messages      |
 | ------------- |:-------------:|